l3-hpc/howto-xsede/OSN/OSN-Expanse-Backup.md

 ## Introducing the OSN Storage Portal
 Go to the OSN Storage Portal, [https://portal.osn.xsede.org](https://portal.osn.xsede.org).

+Clicking 'Login Using Your Home Instution' should take you to CILogon for XSEDE.
 Sign in with your XSEDE login and accept the DUO push.

 The OSN home page lists your buckets and their access key and secret access key.